scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 * "You'll learn to plan better, communicate clearly, and lead with confidence."
   *(fine occasionally, but not every paragraph)*

+#### Avoid Over-Use of "Negation Before Definition"
+Limit uses of sentences where before it makes a point, it first point out the opposite.

+**Examples**:
+✅ **Better**:
+* "The agent's reasoning core understands the distinct concepts of growth drivers, threats, and regulations."
+* "An agent's autonomy comes from its ability to reason using new information it discovers."
+* "But unlike a chatbot, this system has access to a toolkit—web search, data APIs, analysis tools, and file systems."
+  *(This last one is much less contrived and natural-sounding)*

+❌ **Avoid**:
+* "The agent's reasoning core doesn't just search for keywords.
+It understands the distinct concepts of growth drivers, threats, and regulations."
+* "An agent's autonomy doesn't come from pre-programmed rules.
+It comes from its ability to reason using new information it discovers."

 ## Formatting & Structure Requirements
 ### Overall Structure
 * Follow the exact structure and formatting of the reference structure below.